-Attention: Precertification is required for all hospital admissions except for medical emergency services, maternity admissions, and as required by Federal law.
-You can find more information about this in the Medical Necessity and Precertification section of this booklet.
+Attention: Precertification is required for all hospital admissions except for medical emergency services, maternity admission, or if prohibited by Federal law.
+The plan will only pay for care that is medically necessary and not investigational, as determined by us.
+The definitions of medical necessity and investigational are found in the Definitions section of this booklet.

-Note: There are no coinsurance amounts on a Coupe Health plan.
-Cost-sharing amounts (copayments) are required to be paid by the employee member after the deductible is met.
+Note: There are no deductibles or coinsurance amounts on a Coupe Health plan.
+Cost-sharing amounts (copayments) are required to be paid by the employee member.
 Copayments will never exceed the total allowable cost for a healthcare service.
 Copayment ranges are outlined in the table below.
-See provider and service-specific copayment ranges at www.coupehealth.com or contact a Coupe Health Valet at healthvalet@coupehealth.com for more information
+See provider and service-specific copayment ranges at coupehealth.com or contact a Coupe Health Valet at healthvalet@coupehealth.com for more information.

-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Inpatient stay (includes mental health and substance use disorders) First 365 days of care during each confinement in a general hospital, psychiatric specialty hospital, or residential treatment facility (combined in-network and out-of-network) Tier 1: 100% of the allowed amount, subject to a \$1,425 copayment Tier 2: 100% of the allowed amount, subject to a \$1,900 copayment Tier 3: 100% of the allowed amount, subject to a \$3,000 copayment 100% of the allowed amount, subject to a \$3,800 copayment Maternity delivery and postnatal care Tier 1: 100% of the allowed amount, subject to a \$1,425 copayment Tier 2: 100% of the allowed amount, subject to a \$1,900 copayment Tier 3: 100% of the allowed amount, subject to a \$3,000 copayment 100% of the allowed amount, subject to a \$3,800 copayment
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Inpatient stay (includes mental health and substance use disorders) First 365 days of care during each confinement in a general hospital, psychiatric specialty hospital, or residential treatment facility (combined in-network and out-of-network) Tier 1: 100% of the allowed amount, subject to a \$1,425 inpatient facility copayment Tier 2: 100% of the allowed amount, subject to a \$1,900 inpatient facility copayment Tier 3: 100% of the allowed amount, subject to a \$3,000 inpatient facility copayment 100% of the allowed amount, subject to a \$3,800 inpatient facility copayment

-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Days of confinement in a general hospital, psychiatric specialty hospital, or residential treatment facility extending beyond the 365-day benefit maximum Tier 1: 100% of the allowed amount, subject to a \$1,425 copayment Tier 2: 100% of the allowed amount, subject to a \$1,900 copayment Tier 3: 100% of the allowed amount, subject to a \$3,000 copayment Exception: Benefits for days exceeding 365 days for mental health and substance abuse admissions will be the same as the benefits shown above for the first 365 days 100% of the allowed amount, subject to a \$3,800 copayment Exception: Benefits for days exceeding 365 days for mental health and substance abuse admissions will be the same as the benefits shown above for the first 365 days
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Days of confinement in a general hospital, psychiatric specialty hospital, or residential treatment facility extending beyond the 365-day benefit maximum Tier 1: 100% of the allowed amount, subject to a \$1,425 inpatient facility copayment Tier 2: 100% of the allowed amount, subject to a \$1,900 inpatient facility copayment Tier 3: 100% of the allowed amount, subject to a \$3,000 inpatient facility copayment Exception: Benefits for days exceeding 365 days for mental health and substance abuse admissions will be the same as the benefits shown above for the first 365 days 100% of the allowed amount, subject to a \$3,800 inpatient facility copayment Exception: Benefits for days exceeding 365 days for mental health and substance abuse admissions will be the same as the benefits shown above for the first 365 days Maternity - delivery and post-natal care Tier 1: 100% of the allowed amount, subject to a \$1,425 inpatient facility copayment Tier 2: 100% of the allowed amount, subject to a \$1,900 inpatient facility copayment Tier 3: 100% of the allowed amount, subject to a \$3,000 inpatient facility copayment 100% of the allowed amount, subject to a \$3,800 inpatient facility copayment